luutomas/PythonProject/README.md

 # Proposition - bezrealitky.cz
 Scrape the properties of flat in the Czech Republic (can be focused on Prague only) via bezrealitky.cz.
 Create two seperate databases, one is flat for sale and the second one is the flat for renting.
 Thus obtaining two cross-section database.
-The idea is to assign to each flat for sale a renting value, which it can generate.
-This help to determine whether the flat has a good investment value.

 # Ideas for analytical part - Proposition - bezrealitky.cz
  - regression - e.g. quantile regression of price determinants [1]